AMR INDUSTRY ALLIANCE THIRD PROGRESS REPORT

-AMR Industry Alliance 2020 report
+AMR Industry Alliance Progress Report

 The AMR Industry Alliance was established in 2017.
 Representing a diverse coalition of biotechnology, diagnostics, generics, and large research-based biopharmaceutical companies and associations, the Alliance drives progress on AMR by the life sciences industry.
 With approximately 100 companies and trade associations from 20 countries, it covers nearly one third of the global antibiotic supply and the majority of novel products.